Learning Confident Classifiers in the Presence of Label Noise: Supplementary Results

 \paragraph{MNIST.} We used a LeNet model as a classifier for our backbone network.
+The LeNet5 architecture is a convolutional neural network for image classification, featuring a feature extractor and a classifier.
+The feature extractor consists of three convolutional layers with 6, 16, and 120 filters, each followed by ReLU activation and average pooling.
+The output is flattened and passed to the classifier, which has two fully connected layers: the first with 84 nodes and the second with number of classes nodes, ending with a softmax for class probabilities.
 For the annotator network, we have a linear layer of size $C \times C$, $C$ denotes the number of classes.
 This linear layer represents our annotator confusion matrices, and we apply a softmax layer to it to make it a stochastic matrix along a certain dimension.
 We fine-tuned our model for a combination of learning rates, $\alpha$ = [0.01, 0.001, 0.0001, 0.000001, 0.0016, 0.008, 0.0064, 0.005], and about 50 different lambda values, $\lambda$, for our regularizer hyper-parameter.
 We started with a very small value of $\lambda$ = 0.001506746, and slowly increased it exponentially (geometric progression) per epoch with a rate, r = 1.18; we trained the model for 70 epochs and used Adam as an optimizer.
-In addition, the experiments were regulated to assess the performance of the model when the confusion matrix is initialized as an identity.
-These fine-tunings are done across all 2 different types of noise described in Section \ref{sec:noise_type} with the respective noise rate that is associated with each of the noise types.
+In addition, the experiments were regulated to assess the performance of the model when the confusion matrix was initialized as an identity.
+These fine-tunings are done across all 2 different types of noise described in Section~\ref{sec:datasets_classification} with the respective noise rate that is associated with each of the noise types.